 Company of Dreams creates thrilling and powerful theatrical dance productions using our own unique blend of middle eastern dance and western dance forms such as ballet, jazz, contemporary and Latin.
-Founded by artistic director Charlotte Desorgher, the company is ambitious and inspirational, seeking to introduce the wider world to the beauty and joy of one of the world’s great dance forms.
+The company is ambitious and inspirational, seeking to introduce the wider world to the beauty and joy of one of the world’s great dance forms.

-The unique dance style of Company of Dreams grew out of a longstanding desire by Charlotte Desorgher to overcome negative perceptions of the middle eastern dance commonly known as belly dance and show the world the beauty and artistry of the artform.
+The unique dance style of Company of Dreams grew out of a longstanding desire of our Artistic Director, Charlotte Desorgher, to overcome negative perceptions of the middle eastern dance commonly known as belly dance and show the world the beauty and artistry of the artform.
 She firmly believed that, to do this, she needed to create something more theatrical than the traditional form of the dance (see below) with a broader range of movements and the ability to do romantic and dramatic partnering between male and female dancers.
 Charlotte also wanted to tell stories through dance, to take audiences on an emotional journey, to lift their hearts and to leave them with strong, long lasting visual images.

 In 2013 she invited some of the very best belly dancers in the UK, all of whom had training in other styles, to join her in creating a new form of the dance.

 Charlotte and the team discovered that the intricate isolations and fluid movements of the dance blended very successfully with contemporary and jazz in particular and certain Latin American styles also worked well and were particularly valuable for partnering work.
 Our male/female partnering work, including lifts and romantic duets is one of the things which makes Company of Dreams unique in its sector.